joshua-weber/wunc2/README.md

 ## Acknowledgments

-* The Univeristy of Utah (Jason Anderson, our teacher)
+* The Univeristy of Utah (Jason Anderson, our teacher, Josh Tilling + Deon Sharps, our TAs)
 * Our friends and family who put up with us while we turned crazy and got stressed out working on this project